 No Quick Fixes or Short Cuts

-For those who have read some of my other WordPress SEO articles, you'll find the same reoccurring theme.
-SEO hasn't really changed all that much over the years and there are no quick fixes or short cuts.
+You'll find the same reoccurring theme for those who have read some of my other WordPress SEO articles.
+Unfortunately, SEO hasn't changed all that much over the years, and there are no quick fixes or shortcuts.

 Your SEO goals should include implementing proven strategies that are the core of any successful WordPress website.
-There are far too many companies out there that are willing take advantage of hungry uniformed website owners with the desire for better rankings.
+Unfortunately, there are far too many companies out there that are willing to take advantage of hungry uninformed website owners with the desire for better rankings.

 Now you have no excuse — you are armed with the facts.
 While you may not like the facts, embracing them and putting them to work for you is how you succeed.

-It really isn't all that complicated.
-Always think of your site visitor first and keep WordPress SEO Best Practices in mind as you create your website and content.
+It isn't all that complicated.
+However, always think of your site visitor first and keep WordPress SEO Best Practices in mind to create your website and content.

 At your service,